Funded Projects

 “Learning from the Struggle for Wage Justice in Bangladesh”

-Daniel Graff, Director, Higgins Labor Program; Clemens Sedmak, Professor of Social Ethics; and William Purcell, Director of Catholic Social Tradition, Center for Social Concerns
+Daniel Graff, Director, Higgins Labor Program; Clemens Sedmak, Professor of Social Ethics; and William Purcell, Director of Catholic Social Tradition, Institute for Social Concerns

 “Narrative Justice: When All is Lost” (Hong Kong)